-It is also possible to use only $\{\ \}$ without any section selectors, which can be useful when defining blocks.
+It is also possible to use only { } without any section selectors, which can be useful when defining blocks.

-Note that a section selector with narrower scope has higher priority than a more generic section selector.
+Note: A section selector with narrower scope has higher priority than a more generic section selector.
 If more than one section selector matches for the same purpose, one of them must be more specific.
 A section selector is more specific than another one if in priority order:

-- It specifies a symbol name with no wildcards and the other one does not. - It specifies a section name or object name with no wildcards and the other one does not - It specifies a section type and the other one does not - There could be sections that match the other selector that also match this one, and the reverse is not true.
+- It specifies a symbol name with no wildcards and the other one does not. - It specifies a section name or object name with no wildcards and the other one does not - It specifies a section type and the other one does not - There could be sections that match the other selector that also match this one, however, the reverse is not true.

 Selector I Selector 2 More specific

 ro ro code Selector 2

 symbol mysym section foo Selector 1

 ro code section f ro section f Selector 1

 section foo section f Selector 1

+section x section f Neither

+init_array section f Selector 1

+section .intvec ro section .int Selector 1

+section .intvec object foo.o Neither